Design & Distribution Obligations Summary - 4 Steps to Comply

 Common mistakes companies are making for Target Market Determination:

-Companies are making the mistake of creating over arching TMDs instead of product specific ones.
-That can lead to the inappropriate sale of products to consumers and in turn force ASIC to invokes product intervention powers to remove products from sale.
+Companies are making the mistake of creating overarching TMDs instead of product specific ones.
+That can lead to the inappropriate sale of products to consumers and in turn force ASIC to invoke product intervention powers and remove products from sale.
 Cutting corners by taking an umbrella approach risks getting the attention of the regulator who is gearing up for efficient mass scale enforcement.